-The current ratio of the Company decreased in 2016 from 7.14 to 6.24.
+The current ratio of the Corporation decreased in 2016 from 7.14 to 6.24.
 This is mainly brought about by the increase in current liabilities for 2016 due to the consolidation of POSC.
 Despite the increase in current assets of 26%, the increase in current liabilities of 44% contributed to a lower current ratio.
-In spite of this, however, the current assets of the Company can more than adequately cover its current liabilities.
-In addition, the Company does not foresee any cash flow or liquidity problems over the next 12 months.
+In spite of this, however, the current assets of the Corporation can more than adequately cover its current liabilities.
+In addition, the Corporation does not foresee any cash flow or liquidity problems over the next 12 months.

 Return on assets (from 1.38% to 6.95%) and return on equity (from 1.41% to 7.22%) significantly improved in 2016.
 This is mainly because of the 419% increase in net income for 2016 compared to previous year.
-Net income in 2016 amounted to Php1.2 billion in 2016 versus Php223 million in 2015.
+Net income in 2016 amounted to P1.2 billion in 2016 versus P223 million in 2015.

 Interest-bearing debt refers to obligations under finance lease of lottery equipment of POSC.
-These are minimal compared with the Company's total equity.
-Earnings can cover interest charges 149.19 times for 2016.
+These are minimal compared with the Corporation's total equity.
+Earnings can cover interest charges 114 times for 2016, up from 83 times in 2015.

-No material off-balance sheet transactions, arrangements, obligations, and other relationships of the Company with unconsolidated entities were created during the year.
+No material off-balance sheet transactions, arrangements, obligations, and other relationships of the Corporation with unconsolidated entities were created during the year.

-As of December 31, 2016, except for what has been noted in the preceding, there were no material events or uncertainties known to management that had a material impact on past performance, or that would have a material impact on the future operations, in respect of the following:
+As of December 31, 2016, except for what has been noted in the preceding, there were no material events or uncertainties known to Management that had a material impact on past performance, or that would have a material impact on the future operations, in respect of the following:

-- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Company; - Material commitments for capital expenditures that are reasonably expected to have a material impact on the Company's short-term or long-term liquidity; - Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - Significant elements of income or loss that did not arise from the Company's continuing operations; - Seasonal aspects that had a material impact on the Company's results of operations; and
+- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Corporation; - Material commitments for capital expenditures that are reasonably expected to have a material impact on the Corporation's short-term or long-term liquidity; - Known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations; - Significant elements of income or loss that did not arise from the Corporation's continuing operations; - Seasonal aspects that had a material impact on the Corporation's results of operations; and

-The Company does not foresee any liquidity problem over the next 12 months.
+The Corporation does not foresee any liquidity problem over the next 12 months.